Data Protection Policy and Privacy Notice for Students and Parents.

 Staff are responsible for ensuring that they collect and store any personal data in accordance with this policy.

-The school is committed to maintaining the principles and duties in the GDPR at all times.
-Therefore the school will:
+The school is always committed to maintaining the principles and duties in the GDPR.
+Therefore, the school will:

 - Inform individuals of the identity and contact details of the data controller.